 Over-the-counter cold meds might also be appreciated.

-non-potable running water for bathing and 110V generated power.
+man tents, use bottled water and have 110V generated power.
 There is a

-PX store with a limited selection and a chow hall is available with
+very small PX Store with a limited supply and a Chow Hall is available

-designated hours, but unfortunately it may not be open when they are able to
+with designated hours, but unfortunately it may not be open when they

 ABSC 250 (Judy Hudecz)